RCP: A Low-overhead Reversible Coherence Protocol: ISLE Security Properties

-{\bf CleanupSpec~\cite{saileshwar2019cleanupspec}}.
-It is an undo approach with low overhead.
-On mis-speculation, besides squashing the execution effects of processor, cache system performs cleanup operations to roll back to the state before the mis-speculation.
-It ensures that the correctly speculated loads (the common case) are only performed once, and requires random L1 cache replacement and randomized cache design such as CEASER~\cite{qureshi2018ceaser,qureshi2019new}.

-More importantly, we show that CleanupSpec does not provide completely correct invisible speculative load execution.
-Let us consider a short sequence of memory accesses from three processors shown in Figure~\ref{fig:exist_problems} (a) and (b), $P_1$ is the victim, $P_2$ and $P_3$ are attackers.
-Limited by space, we do not show the complete program for the attack.
-At high level, $P_1$ is induced to speculatively access a cache line $A$ (but later squashed) whose address will reveal secret. $P_2$ tries to guess and access a cache line that may be $A$ before $P_1$'s $SpecRd$ is squashed, then and $P_3$ can infer the line by measuring the response latency difference caused by {\em irreversible cache state changes}.
-Specifically, if the guess is wrong, $P_3$ gets the line from $C_{1,2}$, which gets the forwarded request from $C_2$, since $P_2$ is the first to access the line (Figure~\ref{fig:exist_problems} (a)); if the guess is correct (both $P_1$ and $P_2$ have accessed the line), $P_3$ will directly get the line from $C_2$ (indicated as the red arrow) {\em with shorter latency} since $P_1$ is the first to access the line and $P_2$ has changed it to shared (Figure~\ref{fig:exist_problems} (b)).
-Based on the latency difference, $P_3$ can infer whether the guess is correct, and if so, the line accessed by $P_1$.
-Our security properties can prevent such attack (Attack 1) by guaranteeing, even if the line is speculatively accessed by $P_1$, if the load is squashed, $P_3$ should get the line with the {\em same} latency as if $P_1$ did not execute the $SpecRd$.
-Essentially, a protocol satisfying these properties will behave in the same way as Figure~\ref{fig:exist_problems} (a).
+{\bf CleanupSpec~\cite{saileshwar2019cleanupspec}: \rev{incorrect}}.
+Consider a sequence of memory accesses from three processors shown in Figure~\ref{fig:exist_problems} (a) and (b), $P_1$ is the victim, $P_2$ and $P_3$ are attackers. $P_1$ is induced to speculatively access a cache line $A$ (but later squashed) whose address will reveal secret. $P_2$ tries to guess and access a cache line that may be $A$ before $P_1$'s $SpecRd$ is squashed, then and $P_3$ can infer the line by measuring the response latency difference caused by {\em irreversible cache state changes}.
+Specifically, if the guess is wrong, $P_3$ gets the line from $C_{1,2}$, which gets the forwarded request from $C_2$, since $P_2$ is the first to access the line (Figure~\ref{fig:exist_problems} (a)); if the guess is correct (both $P_1$ and $P_2$ have accessed the line), $P_3$ will directly get the line from $C_2$ (indicated as the red arrow) with shorter latency since $P_1$ is the first to access the line and $P_2$ has changed it to shared (Figure~\ref{fig:exist_problems} (b)).
+Due to different latency, $P_3$ can infer whether the guess is correct, and if so, the line accessed by $P_1$.
+Our security properties prevent such attack by guaranteeing, even if the line is speculatively accessed by $P_1$, if the load is squashed, $P_3$ should get the line with the {\em same} latency as if $P_1$ did not execute the $SpecRd$.
+A protocol satisfying these properties will behave in the same way as Figure~\ref{fig:exist_problems} (a).